 - high stress, obesity, and exposure to toxins

-- use of topical lubricants – many effect vaginal pH and are not sperm friendly (consider a natural, sperm-friendly lubricant like Emerita Natural Lubricant instead)
+- use of topical lubricants – many affect vaginal pH and are not sperm friendly (consider a natural, sperm-friendly lubricant like Emerita Natural Lubricant instead)

-- Cytolytic vaginosis (rare), which is an overgrowth of lactobacilli bacteria (if concerned, check with your physician to determine this)
+- Cytolytic vaginosis (rare), which is an overgrowth of lactobacilli bacteria (Indian Journal of Sexually Transmitted Diseases and AIDS).
+If concerned, check with your physician to determine this

 Major Causes of Over Alkaline Vaginal pH

-1. Lack of friendly microflora: Microflora like Lactobacillus naturally colonize in the vagina and inhibit the growth of harmful bacteria and yeast.
+1. Lack of friendly microflora: Microflora like Lactobacillus naturally colonize in the vagina and produce lactic acid- a natural acidifying agent that and inhibits the growth of harmful bacteria and yeast.
 While a helpful emergency measure for infections, antibiotics not only kill bad bacteria, but also healthy bacteria (microflora that keep pH balanced).
 If you’ve recently completed a course of antibiotics, supplementing with prebiotics or probiotics short term can restore pH balance.
 Eating more cultured foods like yogurt, kefir and raw sauerkraut can help too.

-2. Reactions to sperm: Because sperm are naturally alkaline, their presence in the vagina can cause disruptions in pH.
+2. Reactions to sperm: Because sperm are naturally alkaline, their presence in the vagina can cause disruptions in pH according to Rachel Nall, RN, BSN, CCRN, in her article for MedicalNewsToday.
 This is obvious for women who experience an odor change, inflammation or irritation after sex with their partners.
 If this sounds like you, immune support and systemic enzymes have the potential to provide relief.

-3. Low estrogen levels: If estrogen is too low, pH levels drop and vaginal tissues become thin and irritated.
+3. Low estrogen levels: If estrogen is too low, pH levels rise and vaginal tissues become thin and irritated.
 Phytoestrogens like red clover and royal jelly can be helpful for this problem.

 Is Your Vaginal pH Impacting your Fertility?